 The only thing that is certain, is that the future isn’t - and consequently finding ways to improve efficiency and control costs has never been more important for the medical device manufacturing industry.

-At TEQ, when working with MDM’s to control expenses and increase efficiencies, this can mean implementing a variety of strategies, including:
+At TEQ, when working with medical device manufacturers to control expenses and increase efficiencies, this can mean implementing a variety of strategies, including:

 What about you?
 What are some of the ways your business is preparing for the unpredictability that comes along with the implementation of the first phases of health reform?